yikesssss/confettiSubmission/README.md

 # confettiSubmission

-A screen full of confetti is displayed when the submit button on eclass is clicked.
+Get rewarded with a screen full of confetti when you submit your assignement on eClass.